Moskowitza/furnitureof/furniture/src/topics/VirtualDestruction.md

 I think the connection is week and people will keep buying shit that is marketed to them.

-## 2 big trends
+## 2 Big Trends

 Hospital Buyouts
 Employer Self-funding

 Absolutely, these are big trends and the reason for the paper.
-Shit, are we already moving on?
+Thank you for the bullet points.

 ## The Benefit of Being Bigger

-Yeah, hence Hospital Buyouts and why all industries have seen consolidation.
+Yeah, all industries have seen consolidation in this late capitalism American.
+I think this is what the JI wished to have addressed in this report, "how to get bigger".
+There are many directions to grow and efficiencies to be made.
+Unfortunately, we don't get an answer here or elsewhere in the report.

 ## The Benefit of Being Agile.

-Wait, so be Big or Agile?
-These examples are mostly very specific in what they do.
+I think the suggestion here is Kaleida can install bigger windows, lower their hospital infection rates, and then sell them to Apple.
+I'm just kidding, there are no coherent suggestions or a illuminating ideas in this section.